 While we understand that there are challenges to wearing masks, we will require students to wear one to school each day.
 Use of masks throughout the school day will vary by grade level and circumstances while in the classrooms.
 Masks are an important mitigation strategy for use in the halls and other times where physical distancing cannot be maintained.

+The mask should be multi-layered, fit well, and stay in place.
+Valve masks should not be used, and we do not recommend gaiters as most are single layer.
 Student masks may be solid, patterned, or your favorite team logo.
 Masks may not be printed with slogans.

 To accommodate for physical distancing of students within each classroom, we will have four homerooms per grade level for the 2020-2021 school year.
 Desks will be spaced appropriately, and class sizes will not exceed the Tennessee Department of Education square footage guidelines for physical distancing.